 PaRA Co-operative uses Allianz for workers compensation insurance.
 Premiums can vary substantially depending on claims history.
 Allianz charges about 3.5% of salaries.
 PaRA Co-operative has $20,000,000 public liability insurance, $2,000,000 professional indemnity and $1,000,000 volunteers personal accident insurance.

-SIL services require staff to work shift work and weekends but not normally during those weekday hours when housemates are attending school, employment or day programs.
-Rosters involving three eight hour shifts per day are unlikely to work.
 In most cases there will be sleepover shifts or awake shifts.
-The roster will need to allow for staff/housemate ratios at different times depending on the needs of the individuals and the capacity of the Service Provide to pay them.
+The roster will need to allow for staff/housemate ratios at different times depending on the needs of the individuals and the capacity of the Service Provider to pay them.
 Staff/housemate ratios will depend on the needs of the housemates and the tasks they are required to perform.
 Rosters also need to 'work' for the employees who may have study or other time commitments.
 It may be necessary for the roster to rotate on a fortnightly or four weekly basis.

 Be prepared for the roster to be flexible.
 Staff will take leave and may need/wish to change their hours from time to time.
 It is best if regular staff members can cover gaps in the roster while other staff members are on leave.
 However, it is probably worth having one or two casuals who can cover absent staff.
-Generally PaRA Co-operative ask the staff to give one month’s notice (minimum) if they need to take leave so other staff can cover them.
 On occasions, replacements may need to be found at short notice.
 Parents may be able to remove their children from the service (to the family home) for short periods if necessary.

 SILC may be able to assist with preparing a roster for your service.
 Xero has an add-on application that allows staff and parents to see and change the roster.